-Application Check · Cloudflare for Teams documentation
+Application Check

 To enable Application Check:

-On the Teams Dashboard, navigate to My Team > Devices > Device posture.
+On the Zero Trust Dashboard, navigate to My Team > Devices > Device posture.

 Click +Add.